CFAA-EHU/.github/profile/README.md

 ## Digitalisation Group - CFAA.

 This repository is maintained by the **Digitalisation Group** from the [CFAA](https://cfaa.eus/en/), a research centre from the [University of the Basque Country](https://www.ehu.eus/en/en-home).
-Currently, the research group is formed by Dr. [Unai López-Novoa](https://ulopeznovoa.github.io/), Associate Professor of Computer Science at the University of the Basque Country; Dr. [Leonardo Sastoque-Pinilla](https://www.linkedin.com/in/leonardo-sastoque-pinilla/), doctoral researcher and coordinator of IT and R&D projects; and BsC.
-[Endika Tapia-Fernández](https://endikatapia.github.io/), researcher on big-data and data systems management topics.
+Currently, the research group is formed by:
+- [Unai López-Novoa](https://ulopeznovoa.github.io/), Associate Professor of Computer Science.
+- [Leonardo Sastoque-Pinilla](https://www.linkedin.com/in/leonardo-sastoque-pinilla/), doctoral researcher and coordinator of IT and R&D projects.
+- [Endika Tapia-Fernández](https://endikatapia.github.io/), researcher on big-data and data systems management topics.
+- [Nahia Iturregi Artiñano](https://github.com/nahiaiturregi), researcher on knowledge management and advanced retrieval techniques.

 ### **Research Topics**
 - High performance computing